 Want to rev up your wedding business marketing?

-Start blogging about your favorite locations in your city – your favorite wedding venues, places to take wedding day portraits, your favorite hotel for out-of-town guests to stay!
+Start blogging about your favorite locations in your city – your favorite wedding venues, places to take wedding day portraits, and your favorite hotel for out-of-town guests to stay!
 A little SEO tip?
 Use nicknames of your locations, too (and airport codes – if it's popular!).

 Don't forget to collaborate and feature other wedding vendors that complement your service!
-Before you collaborate, make sure your ideal clients are similar, and you are crystal clear on who you hope to bring in!
+Before you collaborate, make sure your ideal clients are similar and you are crystal clear on who you hope to bring in!
 Guest blogging can be a great way to increase your exposure, and backlinks to your site are great for SEO (that's when they link back to your website as a way of cross-promotion!).

 3) Recommendations from Family and Friends